-The Indiana Taxpayer Advocate Office helps customers fix problems that have not be settled through other DOR programs and is a final resource to resolve customer issues.
+The Taxpayer Advocate Office (TAO) is a Division of the Indiana Department of Revenue (DOR) that assists customers in fixing problems that have not be settled through other DOR programs and is a final resource to resolve customer issues.

-Problems include systematic processing problems resulting in recurring assessments or problems that affect many taxpayers.
-To request assistance from the Taxpayer Advocate Office with an unresolved tax issue, please complete and submit Form TAO-PRP.
+To request assistance from the Taxpayer Advocate Office with an unresolved or complex tax issue that hasn't been resolved by DOR, please complete and submit Form TAO-PRP.

 What happens if I cannot pay my taxes within the time given?

 Customers with financial or medical hardships that are unable to pay within the normal time limits offered through the normal collection process, or if a customer's livelihood is threatened can apply for the Hardship or Offer in Compromise Program handled by the Taxpayer Advocate Office.